Dhaka Commerce College: History

-The Dhaka Commerce College project implementation committee was established in 1986 to create a specialized institution for Business Studies.
+The Dhaka Commerce College project implementation committee was established in 1986 to create a specialized institution for business studies.
 Led by Kazi Md.
-Nurul Islam Faruky, Associate Professor in the Department of Management at Dhaka College, the committee also included ABM Abul Quashem, then Education Inspector, as co-convener.
-Additional members were M. Helal, Editor of the monthly University Campus, and S.R.
-Mojumdar, Lecturer in the Department of Management at Dhaka College, with Mahfuzul Haque Shahin serving as the Member Secretary.
+Nurul Islam Faruky, associate professor in the Department of Management at Dhaka College, the committee also included ABM Abul Quashem, then education inspector, as co-convener.
+Additional members were M. Helal, editor of the monthly University Campus, and S.R.
+Mojumdar, lecturer in the Department of Management at Dhaka College, with Mahfuzul Haque Shahin serving as the member secretary.

 The college officially opened on 1 July 1989, initially operating from King Khaled Institute in Lalmatia, Dhaka.
 It then moved to a rented site in Dhanmondi 8/A before relocating to its permanent campus on Bangladesh National Zoo Road, Mirpur, on 22 January 1995.
-Shamsul Huda was the first Principal, followed by Professor Kazi Md.
+Shamsul Huda was the first principal, followed by Kazi Md.
 Nurul Islam Faruky, who served from August 1990 to September 2010.
-ABM Abul Quashem then became Acting Principal, and since March 2012, Professor Md.
+ABM Abul Quashem then became acting principal, and since March 2012, Md.
 Abu Sayeed has been leading the institution.

-In the 1994-95 session, the college expanded its offerings to include Honours and Master's programs with approval from the National University.
-Four-year BBA Professional courses were introduced in the 1997-98 session.
-Today, Dhaka Commerce College offers Business Studies at the higher secondary level, along with undergraduate and postgraduate programs in Management, Accounting, Marketing, Finance & Banking, English, and Economics.
+In the 1994-95 session, the college expanded its offerings to include honours and master's programs with approval from the National University.
+Four-year BBA professional courses were introduced in the 1997-98 session.
+Today, Dhaka Commerce College offers business studies at the higher secondary level, along with undergraduate and postgraduate programs in management, accounting, marketing, finance & banking, English, and economics.

 Academics

 The college educates from HSC level to post graduate level.
 There are twelve departments in the college.
-Course offering includes the Higher Secondary course and a broad range of postgraduate courses in accounting, economics, English, finance, management, marketing, statistics and Bangla.
+Course offering includes the higher secondary course and a broad range of postgraduate courses in accounting, economics, English, finance, management, marketing, statistics and Bangla.
 Also, the BBA, MBA and the CSE courses are added to the college.

-In the 2019 - 2020 session, Dhaka Commerce College started a Higher Secondary (HSC) course on Science.
+In the 2019 - 2020 session, Dhaka Commerce College started a higher secondary (HSC) course on science.